karunmehta-aigp/ai-pm-delivery-toolkit/project-2-ai-prompts/README.md

 - **AI drafts and analyzes.** It structures inputs, identifies gaps, calculates when reliable data is supplied, and proposes options.
 - **The project manager validates.** The PM checks source records, challenges assumptions, resolves conflicts, and confirms owners and dates.
 - **Authorized stakeholders decide.** Sponsors, product owners, risk partners, and governance bodies retain approvals and accountability.

+## About the Output Snapshots

+Every prompt includes an illustrative output snapshot immediately after the copy-paste prompt.
+The snapshots show the expected structure, level of specificity, and decision orientation before the prompt is used.

+**All names, dates, values, thresholds, projects, findings, recommendations, and decisions in the snapshots are fictional examples.** They are not actual delivery evidence and must not be reused as organizational commitments.
+Replace them with validated information from approved source systems and obtain the required human review before use.

 ## What Makes This Library Different